 Kathy Jeffers has worked professionally as a potter and clay sculptor since 1970.
 She received a BA in music in Virginia, but soon moved to New York City for the culture, art and diversity it has to offer.
 At first trying pottery as a hobby, she quickly found herself teaching classes and selling her work throughout the Northeast.
 Her clay work, which has a whimsical and sculptural quality, has also included commercial sculpting for 3-D illustration for advertising, and sculpting of prototypes for the toy, gift, and cosmetic industries.
-She maintains a pottery studio in Woodbourne, NY, where she also sells her pottery and teaches classes.
-She is part owner of Catskill Artists Gallery, which is a gallery without walls that participates in craft fairs and exhibits in Sullivan County, NY and in the greater NY area.
+She maintains a part time pottery studio in Woodbourne, NY, where she also sells her pottery.
+She participates in craft fairs and exhibits in New York City and in the greater NY area.

 My fascination with clay started as a very young girl, playing with mud at the bottom of the driveway.
 It was rekindled in a senior year elective pottery class in college when I suddenly realized what I was good at and from then on it has been all about clay.
 I worked in NYC for many years teaching and selling pottery, then as a 3_D clay illustrator, and then as an industrial prototype sculptor mostly for the toy companies.
 I now find myself back to the beginning—making and selling pots and teaching pottery classes.
 The many years of clay work have given me lots of time to develop my ability to see form and also skills in handling clay in ways that most would find too difficult to attempt.
 I would describe my work as unique, whimsical and lyrical.